melowntech/workshop/server/mapproxy/examples/au-cz.rst

 In this example, we are going to demonstrate, how to add two different WMTS services for overlaying aerial pictures used as :ref:`bound-layer`\s.
-We are going to use WMTS from Czech  .... and Austrian ... (both central Europe).
+We are going to use WMTS from Czech State Administration of Land Surveying and Cadastre and the free geodata portal of Austria (both central Europe).

 Start the project
 ^^^^^^^^^^^^^^^^^
 First we need to create project directory and datasets directory::

-    $ mkdir -p mapproxy-wmts/datasets
+    $ mkdir -p wmts/datasets
-    $ cd mapproxy-wmts/datasets
+    $ cd wmts/datasets

 Download the SRTM data
 ^^^^^^^^^^^^^^^^^^^^^^